 - 12.1.
 Prepare an Aboriginal cultural heritage study to identify and describe the Aboriginal cultural heritage values that exist across the whole area that will be affected by the development and document these in the study.
 This may include the need for surface survey and test excavation.
-The identification of cultural heritage values should be guided by the Guide to investigating, assessing and reporting on Aboriginal Cultural Heritage in NSW (DECCW, 2011). - 12.2.
-Where Aboriginal cultural heritage values are identified, consultation with Aboriginal people must be undertaken and documented in accordance with the Aboriginal Cultural Heritage Consultation Requirements for Proponents 2010 (DECCW).
-The significance of cultural heritage values for Aboriginal people who have a cultural association with the land must be documented in the study.
+The identification of cultural heritage values should be guided by the Guide to investigating, [Link REDWatch] (DECCW, 2011). - 12.2.
+Where Aboriginal cultural heritage values are identified, consultation with Aboriginal people must be undertaken and documented in accordance with the Aboriginal cultural heritage consultation

-- 12.3.
+- requirements for proponents [Link REDWatch] 2010 (DECCW).
+The significance of cultural heritage values for Aboriginal people who have a cultural association with the land must be documented in the study. - 12.3.
 Impacts on Aboriginal cultural heritage values are to be assessed and documented in the study.
 The study must demonstrate attempts to avoid impact upon cultural heritage values and identify any conservation outcomes.
 Where impacts are unavoidable, the study must outline measures proposed to mitigate impacts.
 Any objects recorded as part of the assessment must be documented and notified to OEH. - 12.4.
 Prepare the required DCP provisions.